theodorx7/ha-subsonic-rating-sync/opensonic-rating-sync/DOCS.md

-# Home Assistant App: Example app
+# Home Assistant App: Syncing rating/favorite/like tags between audio files and Navidrome — Subsonic/Opensonic API

-## How to use

-This app really does nothing.
-It is just an example.

-When started it will print the configured message or "Hello world" in the log.

-It will also print "All done!" in `/share/example_app_output.txt` to show simple example of the usage of `map` in app config.
+## The app is under active development and currently non-functional.
+Keep an eye out for updates on the full public release.